-Below are the foods, drinks and therapies I’m including to support the 6 detox pathways and maximise my bodies ability to remove toxins effectively.
+There are foods and drinks we can consume and therapies we can perform to support each of the 6 drainage pathways and maximise the body’s natural ability to remove toxins effectively.

-It is recommended the colon is the first of the detox pathways to focus on, as this is at the bottom of the chain, with toxins from all the other detox pathways feeding down into the colon.
+It’s recommended the colon is the first of the detox pathways to focus on, as this is at the bottom of the chain, with toxins from all the other pathways feeding down into the colon.
 The colon binds waste products together into stools which are released when we have bowel movements.
-If you’re not having 2-3 well formed effortless bowel movements per day, then toxins from the other pathways can become backed up and reabsorbed by the body (5).
-Below is what I’m doing to support the colon.
+Optimally, the number of bowel movements you have should match the number of meals you eat; so if you’re eating 3 meals each day, ideally we should be having 3 well formed effortless bowel movements.
+If this isn’t occurring, then toxins from the other pathways can become backed up and reabsorbed by the body (5).
+Below is how to support the colon.

 It’s recommended to consume at least 30 grams of fibre each day (6).
 Fibre binds to toxins and bulks up the stool (7, 8).
-As well as the amount of fibre, I aim to include as many different plant foods in my diet each week as possible.
+As well as the amount of fibre, it’s recommended to include as many different plant foods in our diet each week as possible.
 This not only supports the colon but is also vital for gut health, where 80% of our immune system is located (7, 8).